benogle/benogle.github.com/projects.markdown

 [Eddy: the turbo, CRV powered EF Civic](/projects/eddy.html) &mdash; Once upon a time I was a Honda nerd.
 This car was my fun/autocross beater.

+The last big side project was a web design tool in the browser: [Easel.io](http://easel.io).
+It turned into a company and we eventually sold it to GitHub (2013).

+I've written a number of webapps: version control for designers (2011), a tiny way to share contacts rather than business cards (2010), a project management app (basecamp-like; 2009), image bookmarking before pinterest (2008,2009), classifieds with yardsales scraped from craigslist and mapped (2009), etc. None of them are live anymore.